oddbird/oddsite/content/2017/03/17/serializing-things.rst

 queue.

 Typically we use Celery_ for this, though increasingly `Django Channels`_ is emerging as a viable option.
-In either case, there are some similar issues that arise from the use of a task queue broker; because of the indirection that an AMQP_ server or Redis_ or whatever introduces, you can't share memory, and therefore can't share in-memory objects directly.
+In either case, there are issues that arise from the use of a task queue broker; because of the indirection that the broker (be it an AMQP_ server or Redis_ or whatever) introduces, you can't share memory.
+Without sharing memory, you can't share in-memory objects.
 So, you somehow have to get data between the web requests and the worker processes.
-For now, we'll assume we're talking about Celery.

 If it's just primitive data, that's fine, you can serialize it.
 But what if it's not?
 What if you have a Django model that you want to pass to a task?
 This